 You can still join us when we are learning from home

-Here at HSD we have children joining us all year round and even during lockdown.
+Here at HSD we have children joining us all year round and even during periods of lockdown.

 “My son has been very happy with the process so far.
 There is a good quantity of information/resources available for him.
 The online classes where there is real interactive teaching makes a big difference in enabling him to feel some confidence in the process of settling into a new school.
 To meet the teachers and to have some very basic interaction has been helpful for him to begin to feel a part of the school.
 Thanks to everyone for being so welcoming”.